A Guide for Earth Day Environmental Activism

 Zero Mass Water is another company helping people move off the grid, with panels that pull water from the air for human consumption.
 Started in the arid desert climate of Scottsdale, Arizona, the company manufactures hydro panels that capture water vapor out of the air and filter it, drawing between four and 10 liters per day.
 Though a setup costs around $4,500, it will pay for itself within five years for a family that regularly consumes bottled water.

 Growing your own food is another way to get off the grid, save money, and eat healthier, and it’s probably a lot easier than you think.
-One couple has figured out how to grow their own food at a cost of $300 per year, saving them up to $24,000 compared to buying that quantity and variety from an organic grocer.
+One couple figured out how to grow their own food at a cost of $300 per year, saving them up to $24,000 compared to buying that quantity and variety from an organic grocer.
 Not only does this save money, but it encourages you to eat a healthier, plant-based diet.

 The amount of plastic and waste generated from packaging, transportation, and storage of food in our country is egregious.
 Not to mention that big agriculture, specifically from the meat industry, is a bigger source of methane pollution than the oil and gas industry, and it keeps growing.

 Moving off the grid entirely is not feasible for everyone, but implementing small steps can lead to significant returns in the long run.

 - Thinking Outside the Box

-As mentioned earlier, we’re making Mother Earth sick, but she can heal herself.
+We’re making Mother Earth sick, but she can certainly heal herself.
 Nowhere is this more evident than in a recently discovered, plastic-hungry fungus called Aspergillus tubingensis.
-Though unsure of how to scale, scientists discovered this plastic-ingesting fungus in a Pakistani landfill.
-After lab testing on a piece of polyester polyurethane, scientists discovered after two months that the “PU film was totally degraded into smaller pieces.”
+Though scientists are still figuring out how to scale it, this plastic-ingesting fungus was found feasting in a Pakistani landfill.
+After lab testing on a piece of polyester polyurethane, scientists discovered after two months that “PU film was totally degraded into smaller pieces.”

-There have been similar discoveries of organisms with an appetite for plastics recently, such as bacteria that devours polyethylene terephthalate, or PET, the plastic found in disposable bottles.
+Similar discoveries of organisms with an appetite for plastics have been made recently, including a bacteria that devours polyethylene terephthalate, or PET, the plastic found in disposable bottles.
 The bacteria, ideonella sakaiensis, could break down a layer of plastic film in about six weeks if kept at a certain temperature.